envisioning/vocab/src/content/articles/ebm-energy-based-model.md

 ---
-generality:
-  - 0.7
-  - 0.675
-  - 0.65
-  - 0.625
-  - 0.6
-  - 0.575
-  - 0.55
 slug: ebm-energy-based-model
-summary:
-  Class of deep learning models that learn to associate lower energy levels with more probable configurations of the input data.
+summary: Class of deep learning models that learn to associate lower energy levels with more probable configurations of the input data.
 title: EBM (Energy-Based Model)
 ---